-Results: Out of 1046 respondents, 442 (42.25%) had at least one mental disorder, while 670 (64.1%) had a physical illness diagnosis, viz: diabetes mellitus (37.01%), hypertension (34.18%), heart diseases (7.2%) and non-chronic physical illnesses (9.4%).
+Results: Of 1046 respondents, 442 (42.25%) had at least one mental disorder, while 670 (64.1%) had a physical illness diagnosis, viz: diabetes mellitus (37.01%), hypertension (34.18%), heart diseases (7.2%) and non-chronic physical illnesses (9.4%).
 Physical comorbidity was significantly associated with older age, divorce, illiteracy, and poorer living conditions.
-34.4% (360/1046) had physical-mental comorbidity while 53.7% (670) had physical-mental comorbidity; and of 376 without physical illness, 82 (21.8%) had at least one mental disorder (OR=4.1, P<0.001).
+Just over one third 34.4% (360 out of 1046) of the patients had physical-mental comorbidity.
+53.7% (360 out of 670) of those with physical illness had mental comorbidity while 21.8% (82 out of 376) of those without physical illness had at least one mental disorder (OR=4.1, P<0.001).
 The commonest comorbid mental disorders were somatization and the simultaneous presence of all 3 mental disorders.
-There was an increase in the prevalence of mental disorders with increase in the number of physical illnesses, and increase in psychopathology scores with number of physical comorbidity.
+There was an increase in the prevalence of mental disorders with increase in the number of physical illnesses.
+Similarly, the severity of mental illnesses (higher psychopathology scores) was associated with the increasing number of physical illneses.
 Subjects with heart diseases and asthma consistently had higher psychopathology scores.